-Denver architect Burnham Hoyt designed the Amphitheatre with an emphasis on preserving the natural beauty of the area.
-The plans were completed in 1936, and the Amphitheatre was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
+Denver architect Burnham Hoyt designed the amphitheater with an emphasis on preserving the natural beauty of the area.
+The plans were completed in 1936, and the amphitheater was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
 In 1947, the first annual Easter Sunrise Service took place.
 Since then, Red Rocks Amphitheatre has attracted the best performers to its stage.

 Gradual earth movement slowly raised the great sandstone ledges from the prehistoric ocean floor, to form the "walls" of the amphitheater.
 Within these walls is contained a record book of the ages as nearby dinosaur tracks tell of the Jurassic period of 160 million years ago.
 Fossil fragments of the giant 40-foot sea serpent, Plesiosaur, the marine reptile Mosasaurus, and flying reptiles captivate students and geologists alike.

 Some of the rock formations in Red Rocks slope as much as 90 degrees, while others tilt backwards.
 The southern monolith, that bears resemblance to a ship, is named "Ship Rock."
-On the opposite side of the Amphitheatre stands "Creation Rock."
+On the opposite side of the amphitheater stands "Creation Rock."
 Both of the monoliths are taller than Niagara Falls, and the Red Rocks Amphitheatre was once listed as among the Seven Wonders of the World.